The Beach School

-Philosophy
+History

 Modelled after the Sudbury Valley School in Massachusetts, which opened in 1968, The Beach School community believed that learning which is initiated and pursued by the learner happens naturally, meaningfully, and enduringly.
 As such, there was no set curriculum at the school; instead individual curiosity and self-initiation directed learning.
-Beach School students were trusted with their own education and were free to draw from the school’s resources as much or as little as they saw fit.
+Beach School students were trusted with their own education and were free to draw from the school's resources as much or as little as they saw fit.
 The Beach School encouraged self-evaluation; there were no grades, tests, or assignments unless desired.
 This educational approach was based on the Sudbury belief that everyone is instinctively curious; therefore, when trusted to do so, they will discover independently the knowledge and experiences they need, becoming self-aware and resourceful in the process.

 Tuition

 Because the Ontario Ministry of Education does not fund independent schools, The Beach School charged tuition in order to fund the basic operations of the school.
 The decision on what amount to charge was made each year by the assembly.
-The Beach School was recognized by the Children’s First Foundation through the Fraser Institute, which provides grants for education to disadvantaged families.
+The Beach School was recognized by the Children's First Foundation through the Fraser Institute, which provides grants for education to disadvantaged families.